What is PEACE IV?

 The Belfast PEACE IV Local Action Plan has been designed to address local needs, to be inclusive in nature and provide opportunities for all citizens across the city to be involved in peace building and reconciliation activities.

-of PEACE IV funding to deliver our plan to support peace and reconciliation in Belfast across three main themes:
+Since 2018, we have secured over £14 million of PEACE IV funding to deliver our plan to support peace and reconciliation in Belfast across three main themes:

 - Children and Young People- £1.66 million